hazelcast/hazelcast-reference-manual/src/ScheduledExecutorService.md

 ## Scheduled Executor Service

-Hazelcast's scheduled executor service is a data structure which implements the java.util.concurrent.ScheduledExecutorService, partially.
+Hazelcast's scheduled executor service is a data structure which implements the `java.util.concurrent.ScheduledExecutorService`, partially.
-Partially, in the sense, that it allows the scheduling of a single future execution and/or at a fixed rate execution but not at a fixed delay.
+Here, partially means that it allows the scheduling of a single future execution and/or at a fixed rate execution but not at a fixed delay.

-On top of the vanilla scheduling APIs the scheduled executor service allows additional ones such as:
+On top of the Vanilla Scheduling APIs, the scheduled executor service allows additional ones such as the following:

 - `scheduleOnMember`: On a specific cluster member.
 - `scheduleOnKeyOwner`: On the partition owning that key.